Gullfjelltoppen Hiking Trail

-Hike to Bergen's highest peak
+Hike to the highest peak in the Bergen region

 - Destination: Bergen